BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### PANIC STEED

 **DURATION: INSTANT**

-*The mind of a simple beast is much easier to infiltrate than overcoming the willpower of a warrior.
-The caster can create a strong sense of fear within a mount, causing it to buck its rider and bolt from the field of battle.*

 This power targets one enemy model within range.
 This power may only target **Cavalry** models.
 The rider is immediately thrown and the mount instantly flees.
 Remove the mount from play and roll on the Thrown Rider table to determine the effect on the rider.